Use scripts to perform actions

 in your home directory.

-Clear the state of run_once_
+Clear the state of all run_onchange_

 scripts

-chezmoi stores whether and when run_once_
+chezmoi stores whether and when run_onchange_

-scripts have been run in the
+scripts have

-bucket of its persistent state.
 To clear the state of run_once_

 scripts, run: